 Cleaning Tools: Your chosen cleaning solution, paintbrushes (to apply solution), a scrub brush, rags, 6-mil trash bags, a shop-vac, plastic sheeting and tape

-Remember that the more safety precaution you take, the less contamination will escape into the rest of your home.
 If you want to ensure the mold is removed the correct way, Mold Remediation can help.
 Our trained technicians can determine what type of mold is present in your basement, how far it has penetrated the walls and the most effective removal strategy.
 Contact us today to learn more about our basement mold removal services.